A Look At The Mayan Train Project in Mexico

 What is the route that the Mayan Train will follow?

 Forty-two trains with a total of 219 cars will encircle the Yucatan peninsula.
-The path has been divided into three main regions: Selva (Jungle), Caribe (Caribbean) and Golfo (Gulf).
+The route of the Mayan Train has been divided into three main regions: Selva (Jungle), Caribe (Caribbean) and Golfo (Gulf).
 Traversing these three sections there are seven distinct stretches of track with 21 Stations and another 14 Stops (paraderos).

 The Mayan Train route is as follows: